exercism/ruby/docs/ABOUT.md

 He has often said that he is "trying to make Ruby natural, not simple," in a way that mirrors life.

-Building on this, he adds:

-> Ruby is simple in appearance, but is very complex inside, just like our human body.
+Building on this, he adds: "Ruby is simple in appearance, but is very complex inside, just like our human body."

 You can read more about the Ruby language [on its site](https://www.ruby-lang.org/en/about/).